-Hey there, my name is April and I’m the writer of Wilker Do’s.
+Hey there.
+I’m April and I’m the creator of Wilker Do’s.

-I guess you can call me a Maker, or a DIYer, or a Woodworker but regardless of the label, I make stuff that I want/need instead of buying it or hiring it out.
-It’s my goal to be able to look around my home and it be hard to find something I didn’t do with my own two hands.
-Of course, I still have a ways to go….; )
+You can call me a Maker, a DIYer, a Woodworker or Metalworker.
+But regardless of the label, I make stuff that I want/need instead of buying it or hiring it out.
+It’s my goal to be able to look around my home and have a hard time finding something I didn’t make with my own two hands.
+Of course, I still have a ways to go.

-Shortly after I started making things, I started putting together a written how-to so that I could pass along information to anybody else that was interested in doing the same project.
-Well one thing led to another and a year later I started making video tutorials as well!
+Shortly after I started making things, I started putting together written tutorials on my website so that I could pass along information to anybody else that was interested.
+One thing led to another and a year later I started making video tutorials as well!
 I put together free tutorials on anything and everything I do.
 I stick to building the things I want or need in my life but I bring a camera along because sharing the information on how I completed a project has become just as big of an obsession as doing the actual projects.

 I hope you are able to find a project here that inspires you to pick up a tool you didn’t think you could use and build something you didn’t think you could build.
-You can.
+You absolutely can.
 Don’t be afraid just because you don’t know how (yet).
-Be cautious and safe, but if you have the motivation to build something, then take it one step at a time and even if it takes you a week to build a box, you should still build that box.
+If you have the motivation to build something, take it one step at a time.
+Even if it takes you a week to build a box, you should still build that box.

-I’m a born and bred Texas girl who grew up on the coast, but now live in Fort Worth and am married to a very impressive fella named Cody.
-He is one of those types that knows a lot about a lot and is incredibly handy although he prefers to work on things with a motor and lots of horsepower. ; ) We won’t have children running around our household for another few years, but we do have a little herd of rescue animals that are keeping us company in the mean time. ; )
+I’m a born and bred Texas girl who grew up on the coast, but now live in the Texas hills and am married to a very impressive fella named Cody.
+He is one of those types that knows a lot about a lot.
+He’s incredibly handy, although he prefers to work on things with a motor and lots of horsepower ; ) We won’t have children running around our household for another few years, but we do have a little herd of rescue animals that are keeping us company in the mean time.